 O death, where is thy sting?
 O grave, where is thy victory?1 Corinthians 15:55(KJV)

-Loving Father, I praise and thank You for Your marvellous plan which You purposed in Christ, that the power and victory of death is swallowed up in Christ resurrection victory, You are worthy of all the praise and glory, in Jesus name I pray, AMEN.
+Loving Father, I praise and thank You for Your marvellous plan which You purposed in Christ, that the power and victory of death is swallowed up in Christ’s Resurrection victory.
+You are worthy of all the praise and glory.
+In Jesus' name, AMEN.